Algorithmic Bias in Lending: Evidence from a Fintech Audit: Results

-Finally, in addition to risk aversion and model miscalibration, we consider a third possible explanation for the gaps in profitability we see: strategic shopping.
+In addition to risk aversion and model miscalibration, we consider a third possible explanation for the gaps in profitability we see: strategic shopping.
 In particular, it may be the case that men and Black borrowers are more sophisticated shoppers and only accept loan offers that are relatively favorable.
 To test this theory, we make use of data on the initial offers presented to applicants.
-We then estimate counterfactual group IRR's in the absence of any strategic shopping---that is, assuming applicants accept any loan they were approved for.
+We then estimate counterfactual group IRRs in the absence of any strategic shopping---that is, assuming applicants accept any loan they were approved for.

+To estimate counterfactual loan profits in the absence of strategic shopping behavior, we simulated the scenario in which each loan applicant accepts the initial loan that they requested from the lender, if they are approved.
+In this scenario, loan approval implies loan origination.
 That is, applicants do not walk away from loans they have been approved for or request and accept a counteroffer for a different loan amount or APR.

-To determine the counterfactual group IRRs of this no-shopping scenario, we trained a model to predict the IRR of individual loans using the applicant's race-and gender-aware risk score, the loan amount, and APR.
-We used aware risk scores to mitigate model miscalibration, as our goal was to estimate outcomes, not inform lending decisions.
-We trained this model using data of funded borrowers for whom the loan amount they requested equaled the loan amount that they ultimately received.
+To determine the counterfactual group IRRs of this no-shopping scenario, we trained a model to predict the IRR of individual loans using the applicant's race-and gender-aware risk score\footnote{We used aware risk scores to mitigate model miscalibration, as our goal was to estimate outcomes, not inform lending decisions.}, the loan amount, and APR.
+Because loan IRRs are only realized for individuals who both were approved and accepted their loan offer, we train our counterfactual IRR model on the set of funded borrowers---specifically, the subset of funded borrowers for whom the loan amount they requested equaled the loan amount that they ultimately received.
+We acknowledge that the population of funded borrowers may differ from the population of approved applicants, and that our estimated counterfactual IRRs for some applicants may involve some extrapolation.
 Specifically, we fit a linear regression model of the following form: